dean0x7d/pybinding/docs/tutorial/finite.rst

 Now that we have a ring structure, we can exactly diagonalize its `model.hamiltonian` using a :class:`.Solver`.
-We previously used the :func:`.lapack` solver to find all the eigenvalues and eigenvectors, but this is not efficient for bigger systems.
+We previously used the :func:`.lapack` solver to find all the eigenvalues and eigenvectors, but this is not efficient for larger systems.
 The sparse :func:`.arpack` solver can calculate a targeted subset of the eigenvalues, which is usually desired and much faster.
 In this case, we are interested only in the 20 lowest energy states.